Harry Crandall

-Death

 On January 28, 1922 the Knickerbocker theater owned by Crandall collapsed under the weight of snow from a two-day blizzard that was later dubbed the Knickerbocker Storm.
 98 patrons were killed and 133 more injured.
 The disaster ranks as one of the worst in Washington.
 D.C. history.
 Former Congressman Andrew Jackson Barchfeld and a number of prominent political and business leaders were among those killed in the theater.
 The disaster was said to be the reason for the later suicide of Crandall in 1937.
 The theater's architect Reginald Geare had died by suicide on August 20, 1927.